aaravkohli1/aaravkohli1/README.md

 - **C++ Deep Learning Framework** - Lightweight, multithreaded, fast
 - **Lifeline** - Heart attack prediction mobile app

-> This is a new GitHub account, so not all repositories are visible
+> This is a new GitHub account so not all repositories are visible

 ---